ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For C1-Pro, the following errata build flags are defined :

+-  ``ERRATA_C1PRO_3362007``: This applies errata 3362007 workaround to C1-Pro
+   CPU.
+This needs to be enabled only for revision r0p0 and is fixed in r1p0.

 -  ``ERRATA_C1PRO_3684268``: This applies errata 3684268 workaround to C1-Pro
    CPU.
 This needs to be enabled for revisions r0p0, r1p0 and is fixed in r1p1.